fxaps/XMPie-WSDL-Wrapper-Documentation/README.md

 ### Plain PHP SOAP

-To interact with the XMPie Web Service (or any SOAP Service) you could use the built in PHP SoapClient class, similar to the following:
+To interact with the XMPie Web Service (or any SOAP Service) you could use the built-in PHP SoapClient class, similar to the following:

 ```php